Sun-Lab-NBB/ataraxis-transport-layer-pc/README.md

-# SerialTransferProtocol
+# SerializedTransferProtocol
- A two-part library that enables fast bydirectional serial communication between a microcontroller (Arduino / Teensy) and a python PC client.
+ A two-part library that enables fast bidirectional serial communication between a microcontroller (Arduino / Teensy) and a python PC client.